 So there you have it: ten of the biggest mistakes I’ve made in travel blogging over the years.
 But of course, here’s where I chime in with a cliché: were any of them truly mistakes?
 I daresay every single professional blogger out there will agree with me when I say: we all make mistakes.
 It’s necessary to make mistakes, to take chances, to learn what works and what doesn’t.
 Because this is a brand new industry, and one that is changing almost every day, of course we’re all going to bumble around in the dark sometimes.

 I wrote this post to offer some advice after fifteen years in this industry, but also to hopefully lay some of your fears to rest: you’re NOT doing everything wrong just because you’re not seeing instant success.
-Turning blogging into a career takes time, it takes a lot of work, and it takes a lot of royally fucking up.
+Turning blogging into a career takes time, it takes a lot of work, and it takes a lot of royally messing up.

 But those rewards?
 The times you feel so proud of your work, the times you realise one of your posts is ranking on the first page of Google, the times you get a comment saying how much your post meant to someone… those rewards make it all worthwhile.